 Game Design Job Description

-Depending on the studios and the size and type of project, a game design job description may vary.
+Depending on the studio and the size and type of project, a game design job description may vary.
 At major AAA studios like Rockstar Games, game designers often collaborate closely with interdisciplinary teams, including animators, artists, producers, programmers, and other types of designers.
 In indie studios, by contrast, many game designers take on multiple roles due to a lack of a massive workforce and production resources.

 But at its core, the game design job description entails creating and refining gameplay systems.
 The role acts as the bridge between creative ideas and functional implementation.